Hanuwa/TeraTermUI_Dev/README.md

 ## Performance and Optimization

 While the application is largely feature-complete, ongoing optimization efforts are addressing occasional sluggishness to enhance responsiveness in both UI Automation tasks and the graphical user interface itself.
+I would still classify the application as stable and production ready.

 ### Codebase Improvement
 The existing codebase is primarily centralized within a single file and class, resulting in a challenging and messy structure.
 Future improvements should include re-architecting and modularizing the codebase, dividing functionalities into clearly defined, maintainable components.